Whyiest/Juice-Shop-Write-up/1-star/zero_star.md

 **Category:** Improper Input Validation\
 **Difficulty:** ⭐ (1/6)

 This challenge involves giving a zero-star feedback rating to a store, exploiting improper input validation mechanisms.
-The challenge tests participants' abilities to manipulate web forms and intercept network requests to alter data before submission.
+The challenge tests abilities to manipulate web forms and intercept network requests to alter data before submission.

 ## Tools Used